Wi-Fi HaLow vs Wi-Fi vs RF Modules: Selecting the Right Technology for Your Application

 RF Modules (Non-Wi-Fi)

-RF modules enable wireless communication using sub-GHz or ISM bands.
+RF modules enable wireless communication using sub-GHz or ISM frequency bands for telemetry, sensor networking, embedded systems, and low-power industrial communication.

 Core Strengths